adenekan41/broadstate/readme.md

 ## 📖 Usage

-Some usage terms you need to be familar with – `createObservable`, `useBoradState`
+Some usage terms you need to be familar with – `createObservable`, `useBroadState`

 - _createObservable_, takes in the central state you need to be observed,
-- _useBoradState_, hooks that handle reading state and dispatching actions
+- _useBroadState_, hooks that handle reading state and dispatching actions

 Here is a simple example